I’m sure you’ll agree with me when I say:

 One thing FWFG does brilliantly is showcase how you can dive into all of the sub-niches that relate to your core niche.

 Adriene has videos that cover topics like…

 …to provide her audience with relevant information beyond what they do on the mat.

 When creating your own site, it’s worth exploring other niches your audience is interested in, and test to see if there’s benefit in creating videos about them.

-Hypnotherapy may be an unlikely online community, but Mark Bowden has been able to build a healthy membership site around his area of expertise.
+Astrology may be a niche community but Wonder Girl Astrology has been able to build a booming membership site around their area of expertise.

 3. ONMITSU KAGE — Martial Arts Training Combines Digital and Live Video to Transform Your Living Room into a Dojo

 Even if your business requires in-person interaction, your membership site content can help people with their real life learning and doing.